ExploringArtInt/e210/docs/gui.md

   - a crumb trail has a seperator between crumbs (/, |, >)
   - Crumb - a single link back up the heirarchy
 - Flow - fsm with one or more steps
+  - a flows's states are start, displayed, begun, cancelled, completed, removed
+  - a flow containers a required role to access (authorization)
   - Step - fsm with zero or more elements and/or buttons
+    - a steps's states are start, display, begun, incomplete, errors, completed, removed
     - Element
       - vertical and horizontal alignment via Flex
       - Checkbox
+        - can be required or optional
       - Toggle
         - Radiobox
+        - can be required or optional
       - Input Field
         - Label
         - Default value